ingonyama-zk/icicle/docs/docs/icicle/overview.md

 ## Don't Have Access to a GPU?

-We understand that not all developers have access to GPUs—but that shouldn’t limit your ability to build with ICICLE.
-Here are a few ways to get access:
+We understand that not all developers have access to GPUs.
+With ICICLE’s support for CPU and Metal, you can still start building today.
+To truly experience ICICLE's acceleration, here are some ways to gain access to GPUs:

 ### Grants